NPX2218/NPX2218/README.md

 **About me**

+- 👋 Hi, I’m @NPX2218
+- 👀 I am currently learning a little bit about computer science and am looking forward to learn more!
+- 🌱 I know how to use a few technologies such as NextJS, SSR, CSS, Tailwind, Python and many more things :)
+- 💞️ I’m looking to collaborate on projects at the moment!
+So if you would like drop me a message!

 - ❤️ I love writing TypeScript, and building fun experiments on type-level

-- 💬 Ask me about anything [here](https://github.com/anuraghazra/anuraghazra/issues)
+- 💬 Ask me about anything [here](https://github.com/NPX2218/NPX2218/issues)

 <div align="center">